 Chewy Granola Cookies baked to perfection with a perfectly chewy texture and a hint of granola crunch.
 The flavors of coconut, pineapple, and macadamia nuts bring you to the tropics without ever leaving home.

 These cookies are baked with the addition of granola.
 Use what you have on hand or bake some up fresh with our Homemade Granola Recipe.
-If you are looking for even more granola recipes, these Playground Granola Bars make the perfect snack on the go.
+If you are looking for even more granola recipes, these Playground Granola Bars or our Christmas Granola make the perfect snacks on the go.

 Tropical Coconut Chewy Granola Cookies